karadikid/landing-zone/test-environment-setup/README.md

 7. Click Next: Review
 8. Name the role `lz-admin-ec2`

-Associate the new policy with your Cloud9 EC2 instance:
+Associate the new role with your Cloud9 EC2 instance:

 1. Access the EC2 service
 2. Select the `aws-cloud9-...` instance